adrenalin-42/oop-lab-0/README.md

 In this lab I had to rewrite `Lab 2`, into using inheritance.
 A lot of code was gone and even more was added.

+## Lab 4

+In this lab I had to rewrite `Lab 3`, into using polymorphism.
+It was fun. (not really :sadkek:)

 ## Building